Main Creek Catchment Landcare Group

 • Active participation in Waterwatch with responsibility for testing at two sites on Main Creek

-• Weeding and restoration of degraded sites, a recent major activity has been the rehabilitation of a severe karamu infestation along Meakins Rd.
+• Weeding and restoration of degraded sites, recent major activities include the rehabilitation of a severe karamu infestation along Meakins Rd, and habitat restoration programs along Macphersons Lane and Old Main Creek Road.